 Originally the School was known as "St. Luke's" because it was housed in St. Luke's Hall, which was given by Charlotte Morris Manigault to the University specifically for a School of Theology.
 Following the merger of the Sewanee Military Academy (SMA) with the St. Andrew's School, located a few miles from the campus, in 1981, The School of Theology moved to the former SMA campus.
 Because this new location was a mile away from St. Luke's Chapel (west of the campus proper), seminarians worshiped in the building’s auditorium.
 In October 2000, a new worship space for The School of Theology, the Chapel of the Apostles, designed by architects E. Fay Jones and Maurice Jennings of Fayetteville, Ark., was consecrated.
 It is located in front of the academic building, Hamilton Hall.

-The School of Theology has continued to define its role as a premier residential seminary in the Episcopal Church, with plans to expand the Programs Center as a resource to the Church.
-Education for Ministry (EfM) is the keystone of the Programs Center.
-This worldwide extension program of in-depth study and reflection is one of the most respected Christian education programs in the Episcopal Church and throughout many parts of the Anglican Communion.
-The Center will soon offer additional programs to clergy, laity, individual dioceses, and congregations.
+The School of Theology has continued to define its role as a premier residential seminary for the Episcopal Church.
+With the expansion of the program center, now The Beecken Center, Education for Ministry (EfM) is joined by other premier programs such as VocationCARE and SUMMA.
+EfM is a worldwide extension program of in-depth study and reflection and is one of the most respected Christian education programs in the Episcopal Church and throughout many parts of the Anglican Communion.

 In addition, The School of Theology has an advanced degrees program.
 Established in 1937 as the Graduate School of Theology, it answered the call for continuing education for clergy.
 For many years, Massey Shepherd, a major figure in liturgical studies and the liturgical movement, served as its director.
 In 1975, it became the Advanced Degrees Program, offering postgraduate level courses to clergy over the summer months at Sewanee.